KevinShao1357/Toronto_Daily_Shelter_And_Overnight_Service_Modelling/README.md

 # Starter folder

-## Overview

-This repo provides students with a foundation for their own projects associated with *Telling Stories with Data*.
-You do not need every aspect for every paper and you should delete aspects that you do not need.

 ## File Structure

 The repo is structured as:

+-   `data/00-simulated_data` contains the simulated data as obtained from the chosen Open Data Toronto dataset as a parquet file, which decreases the size of the dataset, which ideally has the same structure as the cleaned dataset.
+The specific file is named as `simulated_data.parquet`.
--   `data/raw_data` contains the raw data as obtained from X.
+-   `data/01-raw_data` contains the raw data as obtained from the chosen Open Data Toronto dataset as a parquet file, which decreases the size of the dataset.
+The specific file is named as `raw_data.parquet`.
--   `data/analysis_data` contains the cleaned dataset that was constructed.
+-   `data/02-analysis_data` contains the cleaned dataset that was constructed based on the raw dataset obtained from the Open Data Toronto server.
+The analysis data is named as `analysis_data.parquet`.
--   `model` contains fitted models.
+-   `model` contains the fitted multivariate linear regression model, saved as a rds file that is named as `linear_regression_model.rds`.
--   `other` contains relevant literature, details about LLM chat interactions, and sketches.
+-   `other` contains the folder `sketches`, which contains relevant sketches that are used to present my own general idea of how the cleaned dataset should ideally look like.
+The folder `llm_usage` provides the complete chat history between me and ChatGPT
 -   `paper` contains the files used to generate the paper, including the Quarto document and reference bibliography file, as well as the PDF of the paper.
 -   `scripts` contains the R scripts used to simulate, download and clean data.

 ## Statement on LLM usage

-Aspects of the code were written with the help of the auto-complete tool, Codriver.
-The abstract and introduction were written with the help of ChatHorse and the entire chat history is available in inputs/llms/usage.txt.
+Parts of the code is written with the use of ChatGPT.
+Complete chat history is included in the document inside the `llm_usage` file, which is part of the `others` folder.

-## Some checks

-- [ ] Change the rproj file name so that it's not starter_folder.Rproj
-- [ ] Change the README title so that it's not Starter folder
-- [ ] Remove files that you're not using
-- [ ] Update comments in R scripts
-- [ ] Remove this checklist